QilinZhou56/Market-Analysis/README.md

 ### Overview

 This project features specialized code designed for predicting the stock price movement of the S&P 500 index, employing both Monte Carlo simulations and Random Forest algorithms.
-It also offers an introductory guide to web scraping, aimed at gathering essential qualitative market data.
+It also offers an introductory guide to web scraping, aimed at gathering essential qualitative market data such as financial news.

 ### Prediction Results